 To achieve expert results, please take the time to carefully read and understand the following directions before you begin your restoration project.
 These directions are meant to be general guidelines only and do not cover every application or environmental situation.
-If you have remaining questions or concerns, please call us toll-free (1-877-548-9323) for technical assistance.
+If you have remaining questions or concerns, please Contact Us for technical assistance.

 ALWAYS WEAR PROTECTIVE GLOVES AND SAFETY GLASSES.
 ALWAYS WORK IN A WELL-VENTILATED AREA.
 Please heed all labeled warning and caution notices on all products.